FAQs & Fees

 Do you offer sliding scale or reduced fees?

-I am partnered with Headway for billing some commercial insurance plans.
-You may also see my name listed on your insurance website in connection with my employer, who is unaffiliated with Reaching Serenity Counseling.
+I do not accept insurance through Reaching Serenity Counseling at this time.
+You may see my name listed on your insurance website in connection with my employer, who is unaffiliated with Reaching Serenity Counseling.

-Yes!
-You will pay the private pay rate ($150) at time of service.
-If you have out of network (OON) benefits, I can also provide a superbill (receipt) which you can submit to your insurance for possible reimbursement.
+You will pay the private pay rate ($200) at time of service.
+If you have out of network (OON) benefits, I can provide a superbill (receipt) which you can submit to your insurance for possible reimbursement.
 Please note, that reimbursement is not guaranteed.

 What do I ask my insurance company?